jh763669/classtask_clone/README.md

   - Use git add, commit and push to send the code back.
   - Don't forget to add user name and email on git.
   - You are allowed to use any form of searching and documentation reading and book reading is promoted
-  - You cannot talk to your other people or ask for help!

 # The task!

 Use the attached partial firewall configuration file for the following exercises.

-1 - Write a Python script to scan the configuration and list all VLAN IDs assigned to the firewall (sub-)interfaces, print a list of all interface names associated with VLAN IDs
+1 - Write a Python function to list a tuple of the IP addresses and their netmask.
+[Return a list that contains a tuple(IP,MASK)]

-2 - Create a new configuration file that replaces all (sub-)interface IP addresses that start with '172.' with IP addresses that start with '192.'.
-Leave the remaining octets unchanged.

-3 - Create a Python dictionary of all access lists configured in the firewall.
-The dictionary should be referenced by the access lists name and include all the lines in the access list intact.
+2 - Write a Python function to list a Interface names in a new file called "inf.confg"